 - There are multiple, thin and branching spines covering the body.

-- The caterpillars usually come out around July, and the adult moths fly out in autumn.
+- These venomous caterpillars usually come out around July, and the adult moths fly out in autumn.

 - These most poisonous caterpillars prefer to eat oak leaves but can also dine on willow, hazelnut, cherry, and rose, as well as grasses.

 - The breakable spines on the caterpillar’s body carry a poison that can cause different reactions, from simple rash or swelling to severe shock.